cjcoats/ioapi-3.2/README.txt

           Linux2_x86_64*36[0,5] for climatological (no-leap-year)
           builds).
 For 32-bit Linux, BIN will be of the form "Linux2_x86*" (e.g., "Linux2_x86ifort"...).
+          "gfortran" version 10 or later requires one of the "Linux2_x86_64*gfort10*"

        4. mkdir $BASEDIR/$BIN.
 This will be the build-and-install directory that will hold object-files, libraries, and